-Property funds vs buying investment property in UK cities and towns decided
+Property funds vs buying UK investment property

 Everybody knows property investment is a great way to grow your wealth.
 But should you put your money into a fund or an actual property?